KockaAdmiralac/KockaLogger/README.md

 # KockaLogger
-KockaLogger is a [Node.js](https://nodejs.org) program used to replace [WikiaActivityLogger](https://github.com/KockaAdmiralac/WikiaActivityLogger)  and, eventually, [CVNAdvanced](https://github.com/KockaAdmiralac/CVNAdvanced) in their tasks of filtering and logging [Wikia](https://c.wikia.com) activity.
+KockaLogger is a [Node.js](https://nodejs.org) program used to replace [WikiaActivityLogger](https://github.com/KockaAdmiralac/WikiaActivityLogger)  and, eventually, [CVNAdvanced](https://github.com/KockaAdmiralac/CVNAdvanced) in their tasks of filtering and logging [FANDOM](https://c.wikia.com) activity.

-After Wikia decided to forbid WikiaActivityLogger on 25th June 2018, they provided an alternative solution to wiki activity logging that does not consume as much server (and bot) resources.
-This solution, however, is not publicly available and therefore KockaLogger cannot be used by any Wikia user like WikiaActivityLogger could.
-If you had been running a WikiaActivityLogger instance before Wikia decided to forbid its use, contact [KockaAdmiralac](https://dev.wikia.com/wiki/User_talk:KockaAdmiralac) about it.
+After FANDOM decided to forbid WikiaActivityLogger on 25th June 2018, they provided an alternative solution to wiki activity logging that does not consume as much server (and bot) resources.
+This solution, however, is not publicly available and therefore KockaLogger cannot be used by any FANDOM user like WikiaActivityLogger could.
+If you had been running a WikiaActivityLogger instance before FANDOM decided to forbid its use, contact [KockaAdmiralac](https://dev.wikia.com/wiki/User_talk:KockaAdmiralac) about it.

 ## Configuration
 Configuration consists of two parts, client configuration and modules configuration.
 Sample configuration can be found in `config.sample.json`.